 THE MODERN MINT BLOG

 Here are 9 ideas for a cut flower business – because we love freshly cut flowers.
-The office here at Modern Mint still has leftovers from Valentine’s day sat in vases – dogwood, cymbidium stems, rosemary, sarcococca… one stem of the dogwood is even beginning to flower, cheeky thing…
+The office here at Modern Mint still has leftovers from Valentine’s day sat in vases – dogwood, cymbidium stems, rosemary (a lovely plant for topiary), sarcococca… one stem of the dogwood is even beginning to flower, cheeky thing…

 1) Grow Sweetpeas